awsdocs/aws-iot-docs/developerguide/mqtt-ws.md

 ## Using the WebSocket Protocol in a Mobile Application<a name="mqtt-ws-mobile-app"></a>

-We recommend using one of the AWS IoT Device SDKs to connect your device to AWS IoT when making a WebSocket connection\.
-The following AWS IoT Device SDKs support WebSocket\-based MQTT connections to AWS IoT:
+We recommend that you use one of the Device SDKs to connect your device to when making a WebSocket connection\.
+The following Device SDKs support WebSocket\-based MQTT connections to :
 + [Node\.js](https://github.com/aws/aws-iot-device-sdk-js)
 + [iOS](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/)
 + [Android](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/)

-For a reference implementation for connecting a web application to AWS IoT using MQTT over the WebSocket protocol, see [AWS Labs WebSocket sample](https://github.com/awslabs/aws-iot-examples)\.
+For a reference implementation for connecting a web application to using MQTT over the WebSocket protocol, see [AWS Labs WebSocket sample](https://github.com/awslabs/aws-iot-examples) on the GitHub website\.

 If you are using a programming or scripting language that is not currently supported, any existing WebSocket library can be used as long as the initial WebSocket upgrade request \(HTTP POST\) is signed using Signature Version 4\.
 Some MQTT clients, such as [Eclipse Paho for JavaScript](http://www.eclipse.org/paho/), support the WebSocket protocol natively\.